Unseen Visual Anomaly Generation: More Implementation Details

-\subsection{More Implementation Details}
+\section{More Implementation Details}

-For our proposed CUT, we set the inference steps to 200 with SD.
+\textbf{Stable Diffusion} For our proposed \method, we set the inference steps to 100 and $\gamma=0.25$ with stable-diffusion-v1-5.
 For optimization, we set $\lambda=10$ and $\Delta t$ to $1.0/T$.
 As implemented in~\cite{chefer2023attend}, the maximum value threshold to stop the iterative optimization at one time step $t$ is set to ${ 0.05, 0.5, 0.8}$, increasing with the denoising diffusion process.
-We apply our early-stopping strategy after the first 10 denoising steps and stop the optimization when $10 < n_t < 50$.

-For VLAD, the images are resized to $512\times 512$ for training.
-We train the VLAD model for 200 epochs with batch size 16.
-We use Adam optimizer with a learning rate of 1e4 and the CosineAnnealingLR scheduler.
 All experiments are run on a single NVIDIA A100-SXM4-80GB GPU.